Pavel-Sukhotskii/Word_cloud_PP/README.md

 # Word_cloud_PP

-This function creates PowerPoint file with a word coloud and histogram of most common words
+This function creates PowerPoint file with a word cloud and histogram of most common words

 Function inputs:
 * **logs** - table